ChRotsides/Youtube_info_sender/README.md

 after installing all the modules go into the winser folder in node moudules and run cmd as admin in that folder type in cmd "nssm start api_test" to start the server.

-###Extension###
+### Extension

-Go to chrome menu
+Go to Chrome menu

--more tools
+- more tools

--extensions
+- extensions

--Load unpacked
+- Load unpacked

-Find the Extensions folder in this repository and select the manifest.json.
+Find the Extensions folder in this repository and select manifest.json.

-Every thing should work now.
+Everything should work now.

-To get the data that the extension is sending you go to this url http://localhost:60024/getData
+To get the data that the extension is sending you go to this URL http://localhost:60024/getData